nikhilrstg18/iq/javascript/README.md

 ### Execution Context
 ❓ *How do we run code in JS?*

+We assign variables and then we run functions, that's all we do in JS

 ❓ *which example code will result in compilation error?*

 eg. A